 Because many SIPPs allow high-risk investments, they are often mis-sold by financial advisers who failed to consider whether the investments were suitable for their client, therefore exposing them to more risk than is suitable for them.

-We’ve completed thousands of SIPP claims, and our claims have been awarded over £50m* on behalf of our clients on a No Win – No Fee* basis.
+We’ve completed thousands of SIPP claims, and our claims have been awarded over £50m* on behalf of our clients.

 Unlikely, as the company itself is now in voluntary liquidation.
 However if a financial adviser negligently adviser you to invest, there may be a route to a claim.